Uniform convergence to the Airy line ensemble: Uniform convergence

+We have that $U \sset \del V(D)$.
+Therefore since $V(D)$ is a continuity set for $\nu^k(E)$ (Lemma \ref{L:cty-set}) we have that $\nu^k(E)(U) = 0$.
+Therefore continuity from above for the measure $\nu^k(E)$ implies that \eqref{E:nuke} converges to $0$ with $n_0$.
+This implies \eqref{E:Ghh}, as desired.

+We move to the case of random $E^n, D^n$.
+By Skorokhod's representation theorem (which applies here by the discussion prior to Lemma \ref{L:eta-cvg}), we can consider a coupling where $E^n \to E, D^n \to D$ almost surely.
+Then by the first part of the proof, the convergences in \eqref{E:wantwant} hold almost surely in this coupling.
+This implies the desired convergence in distribution. \end{proof}

-The next key lemma concerns the sublevel set of the second line, $\bar{\scrA^n_2}$.
-This is a random variable taking values in a compact space, namely $I \times \bar{\mathbb R}$ equipped with the Hausdorff distance on closed sets (the choice of the metrization of $\bar{\mathbb R}$ is not important).
+For this next lemma we use the same notation and assumptions as in the statement of Theorem \ref{T:uniform} (e.g. $I = [a, b]$).
+This lemma concerns the sublevel set of the second line, $\bar{\scrA^n_2} = \bar{\scrA^n_2}|_I$.
+This is a random variable taking values in a compact space, namely $I \times \bar{\mathbb R}$ equipped with the Hausdorff distance (see the discussion prior to Lemma \ref{L:eta-cvg}).

 \begin{lemma}[A uniform upper bound for $\bar{\scrA^n_2}$] Any subsequential limit $D$ of $\bar{\scrA^n_2}$ is bounded above:

 \end{lemma}